bright/new-www/content/projects/montr.md

   flexible, easy to use and integrates with other platforms.
 It helps you to build with no code the digitized surveys for end-users.
 tags:
-  - app
+  - web app
+  - product design
+  - MVP
+  - IoT
-  - backend
+  - custom software development
-  - frontend
+  - fintech
 order: 4
 slug: app-digitized-surveys
 published: true